More Than History (Judges 6)

 The Real Problem

 Well, notice what happened when things got really bad in this passage, and the people cried out to God.
-Usually what happened in the cycle that repeats over and over again in the book of Judges is that when the people cried out to God, he sent them a deliverer.
+In the book of Judges, a cycle repeated frequently: the people cried out to God, and he sent them a deliverer.
 But not this time, at least not right away.
 This time, God sent them a prophet.

 Why would God send a prophet instead of a deliverer?
 Because the reason they were living in fear in caves wasn't because of the power of the Midianites.
 The reason they were living in fear in caves is because they had forgotten the gospel.
 They had forgotten God's saving acts, and that the same God who saved his people in the past was still available to save them today.
 Read what the prophet said in verses 8 to 10: